wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    negative caching is not possible for the domain name.

    A full-service resolver implementation MAY support aggressive use of NSEC3.
-It SHOULD provide a configuration switch to disable aggressive use of NSEC3 and allow it to be enabled or disabled for specific zones.
+If it does aggressive use of NSEC3, it SHOULD provide a configuration switch to disable aggressive use of NSEC3 and allow it to be enabled or disabled for specific zones.

-Fujiwara, et al.        Expires December 29, 2016               [Page 6]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

 5.4.
 Wildcard